17 Things You Need To Know Before Dating Someone With Kids

 Image: IStock

-The first thing you need to understand is that dating a parent of kids is different from dating an individual who is single.
+The first thing you need to understand is that dating a parent of kids is different from dating a separated man or woman without kids.
 For them, their kids are their priority, and you must be willing to accept it.
 They will also likely be in touch with their ex or spouse to coordinate their kids’ lives, and you must be secure enough to handle it.
 You should also trust your partner and be accommodative.

 2. Learn about their availability

-If your partner is co-parenting, there will be days when they have to look after their kids and days when the kids are with the other parent.
+Regardless of whether your partner is single-parenting or co-parenting, there will be days when they have to look after their kids and days when the kids are with the other parent or caretaker.
 Learn about their custody dating life and free days and plan your dates and meetings accordingly.
 On days they are busy, you may also have to help pick their kids up from school or offer to look after them till they finish their work and return home.

 protip_icon Point to consider